AtmolanderMimi/basm/book/src/dynamic-array.md

     ADDP Acell-1 Acell;

     // step 4
-    // we inversed BBOX and ASUM values so we can go back BBOX 0;
+    // we inverted BBOX and ASUM values so we can go back BBOX 0;
     ASUM 1;